-Cool thing I realized is that anything can be made manipulative if you’re smart enough.
+The cool thing I realized is that anything can be made manipulative if you’re smart enough.
 You can literally make use of the stuff lying around the house.
 You really don’t have to buy any expensive stuff or have to spend any dime.
-Back in the days, When I frequently visited my village, I observed how kids used to play tic-tac-toe and marbles on sand.
+Back in the day, When I frequently visited my village, I observed how kids used to play tic-tac-toe and marbles on the sand.

-Also, they used to lay bricks in a line and Compete with each other on who jumps the longest.
-Inspired by this, I used the concept in a line system to teach number line concepts to young learners.
+Also, they used to lay bricks in a line and Compete with each other on who jumped the longest.
+Inspired by this, I used the concept of a line system to teach number line concepts to young learners.
 The bottom line is, we get to learn from anything happening around us.
 It is the question of how we observe it.

-Similarly with decimal manipulatives, there are a lot of possibilities.
-Let us take the example of decimal tiles we discussed in this post.
+Similarly, with decimal manipulatives, there are a lot of possibilities.
+Let us take the example of the decimal tiles we discussed in this post.
 If you don’t feel like buying.
 Just take a chart paper and cut out the fractions as given in the product.
-Its simple as that.
-Similarly, you don’t have to buy the decimal dices.
-If you’re comfortable, take the common ones and ask the kids to consider the dots as the decimal values (like three dots is 0.3,0.003..etc.).
+It’s as simple as that.
+Similarly, you don’t have to buy the decimal dice.
+If you’re comfortable, take the common ones and ask the kids to consider the dots as the decimal values (like three dots are 0.3,0.003..etc.).